Key QCA Principles

 In addition to members, the Company believes its main stakeholder groups are its employees and clients.
 The Company dedicates significant time to understanding and acting on the needs and requirements of each of these groups via meetings dedicated to obtaining feedback (see principle 2 above).

-With regards to corporate social responsibility, there is little direct impact of the Company’s day-to-day activities however the Company is proud that its overarching goal is to support the treatment of cancer, a disease that has a profound impact on society.
+With regards corporate social responsibility, there is little direct impact of the Company’s day-to-day activities however the Company is proud that its overarching goal is to support the development of new treatments for a variety of diseases, including cancer, that have a profound impact on society.

 1. Embed effective risk management, considering both opportunities and threats, throughout the organisation

-The Company maintains a register of risks across several categories including personnel, clients, competition, finance, technical and legal.
+The Company maintains a Business Continuity and Disaster Recovery Plan that is used to manage risks across several categories including personnel, clients, competition, finance, technical and legal.
 For each risk we estimate the impact, likelihood as well as identify mitigating strategies.
-This register is reviewed periodically as the Company’s situation changes and as a minimum annually.
+This plan is reviewed periodically and at least annually.
 During such reviews, each risk category is considered by the Directors with a view to understanding (i) whether the nature, impact or likelihood of any risks has changed, (ii) whether the mitigating actions taken by the Company should change as a result and (iii) whether any new risks or categories of risk have arisen since the last review.
-The Company’s risk register is reviewed by its auditor as part of its annual audit process, providing a degree of external assurance as to the suitability of its risk management strategy.
+The Company’s Business Continuity and Disaster Recovery Plan is reviewed by its auditor and Board as part of its annual audit process, providing a degree of external assurance as to the suitability of its risk management strategy, providing a degree of external assurance as to the suitability of its risk management strategy.

-1. Maintain the board as a well-functioning, balanced team led by the Chairperson
+1. Maintain the Board as a well-functioning, balanced team led by the Chairman

-The board of Physiomics Plc currently comprises one Executive Director (Dr Peter Sargent), one Non-Executive Chairperson (Dr Jim Millen), two independent Non-Executive Directors (Dr Tim Corn and Mr Shalabh Kumar) and a Non-Director Secretary (Mr Anthony Clayden).
-The board meets at least monthly for one day (except August) and all current board members have attended all board meetings in the current financial year (since their appointment).
-Each Director is re-elected to the board on a rotating basis by a vote of members at the Company’s AGM.
+The Board of Physiomics Plc currently comprises one Executive Director, two independent Non-Executive Directors, one Non-Executive Chairman and a Company Secretary (non-director).
+The Board meets at least monthly for one day (except August).
+Each Director is re-elected to the Board on a rotating basis by a vote of members at the Company’s AGM.
+The Board is considering each Director standing for re-election at each AGM, in line with new QCA guidance, from the next AGM.

 Executive Directors are employees of the Company.
-Non-Executive Directors and Non-Executive Chairpersons’ contracts require that directors dedicate a minimum of one day per month.
-In addition, Non-Executive Directors may provide additional paid consulting services at rates specified in their contracts.
+Non-Executive Directors’ contracts require that directors dedicate a minimum of one day per month.
+In addition, non-executive directors may provide additional paid consulting services at rates specified in their contracts.

 The current Directors of the Company, together with their experience, skills, and personal qualities relevant to the Company’s business are outlined below:

-• Dr Jim Millen (NonExecutive Chairperson) joined Physiomics in April 2016, bringing over 15 years’ experience in pharmaceuticals and biotechnology gained at a number of blue-chip global companies as well as smaller UK-based organisations.
-At Allergan, Jim was responsible for corporate development in its Europe, Africa and Middle East region where he was pivotal in expanding the Company’s geographical footprint before moving to a senior role responsible for commercial strategy and market access.
-Prior to that, at GSK, Jim held business development roles of increasing responsibility including within the Company’s innovative Centre of Excellence for External Drug Discovery.
-Jim has also supported a number of smaller companies in fund raising and strategic partnering activities.
+• Dr Jim Millen (Non-Executive Chairman) joined Physiomics in April 2016, bringing over 15 years’ experience in pharmaceuticals and biotechnology gained at a number of blue-chip global companies as well as smaller UK-based organisations.
+At Allergan, Dr Millen was responsible for corporate development in its Europe, Africa and Middle East region where he was pivotal in expanding the Company’s geographical footprint before moving to a senior role responsible for commercial strategy and market access.
+Prior to that, at GSK, Dr Millen held business development roles of increasing responsibility including within the Company’s innovative Centre of Excellence for External Drug Discovery.
+Dr Millen has also supported a number of smaller companies in fund raising and strategic partnering activities.
 Over the course of his career he has completed an array of deals worth many hundreds of millions of dollars, spanning licencing, acquisition, divestment, development and commercialisation.
-Jim studied medicine at Queens’ College, Cambridge University and qualified as a doctor from the London Medical School.
+Dr Millen studied medicine at Queens’ College, Cambridge University and qualified as a doctor from the London Medical School.
 He holds an MBA from INSEAD.
-Jim’s ability to develop and grow businesses and drive towards ambitious goals proved of great value in his role as CEO.
+Dr Millen’s ability to develop and grow businesses and drive towards ambitious goals is of great value in his role as Non-Executive Chairman.

-• Dr Tim Corn (NED) qualified in medicine at King’s College Hospital and, after becoming honorary Consultant and Senior Lecturer, joined the pharmaceutical industry in 1983.
+• Dr Tim Corn (Non-Executive Director) qualified in medicine at King’s College Hospital and, after becoming honorary Consultant and Senior Lecturer, joined the pharmaceutical industry in 1983.
 He has held senior positions in both big and small pharma as well as at the MHRA and became CMO of several small but highly successful venture-backed companies, such as EUSA Pharma and Zeneus Pharma.
-He has played a key role in more than twenty regulatory approvals in the USA and Europe, is the author of more than forty scientific publications, and was elected Fellow of both the Faculty of Pharmaceutical Medicine and the Royal College of Psychiatrists.
-Tim currently serves as Trustee of Nerve Tumours UK, and as CMO of Nodenza Inc.
+Dr Corn has played a key role in more than twenty regulatory approvals in the USA and Europe, is the author of more than forty scientific publications, and was elected Fellow of both the Faculty of Pharmaceutical Medicine and the Royal College of Psychiatrists.

-• Mr Shalabh Kumar (NED) is a proven business executive with over 30 years of experience within the life sciences consulting and services industry.
-Shalabh co-founded, and subsequently was the Chief Executive Officer of Kinapse, a life sciences consulting and outsourcing service provider.
+• Mr Shalabh Kumar (Non-Executive Director) is a proven business executive with over 30 years of experience within the life sciences consulting and services industry.
+Mr Kumar co-founded, and subsequently was the Chief Executive Officer of Kinapse, a life sciences consulting and outsourcing service provider.
 The company was later acquired by Syneos Health® (Nasdaq: SYNH) after growing to employ over 600 people across UK, India and US.
 Prior to that he has worked in Accenture, Gillette (Procter & Gamble) and Unilever.
-More recently, Shalabh has been working as an independent strategy consultant and angel investor in the life sciences industry, working with biopharmaceutical companies, life sciences services and technology companies and private equity firms.
-Recent roles include Chairperson of the board of Clustermarket Ltd, a lab software start-up; independent strategy consultant to the life sciences R&D group of Accenture plc (NYSE: ACN); and Global Head of Services at Navitas Life Sciences, a technology-backed life sciences contract research organisation.
+More recently, Mr Kumar has been working as an independent strategy consultant and angel investor in the life sciences industry, working with biopharmaceutical companies, life sciences services and technology companies and private equity firms.
+Recent roles include Chairman of the Board of Clustermarket Ltd, a lab software start-up; independent strategy consultant to the life sciences R&D group of Accenture plc (NYSE: ACN); and Global Head of Services at Navitas Life Sciences, a technology-backed life sciences contract research organisation.
+Mr Kumar is also Chairman of Pharmalancers Ltd, a UK-based life sciences services tech start-up.

-The Company has not to date sought external advice on keeping Director’s skills up to date but believes that their blend of past and ongoing experience provides them with the relevant up to date skills needed to act as board members for a small company.
+The Company believes that its Directors blend of past and ongoing experience provides them with the relevant up to date skills needed to act as board members for a small company.
+The Company keeps close contact with its NOMAD and nominated Broker on ongoing regulatory and market related changes and issues, and seeks their advice and periodic teach ins.

-Evaluation of the performance of the board has historically been implemented in an informal manner.
-The board will review and consider the performance of each Director at or around the time of the Company’s annual general meeting.
+Evaluation of the performance of the Board has historically been implemented internally.
+The Board will review and consider the performance of each Director at or around the time of the Company’s Annual General Meeting.

-On an ongoing basis, board members maintain a watching brief to identify relevant internal and external candidates who may be suitable additions to or backup for current board members, however, the Directors consider that the Company is too small to have either an internal succession plan and that it would not be cost effective to maintain an external candidate list prior to the need arising.
+On an ongoing basis, Board members maintain a watching brief to identify relevant internal and external candidates who may be suitable additions for current Board members.

 1. Promote a corporate culture that is based on ethical values and behaviours

-The board believes that the promotion of a corporate culture based on sound ethical values and behaviours is essential to maximise shareholder value.
+The Board believes that the promotion of a corporate culture based on sound ethical values and behaviours is essential to maximise shareholder value.
 The Company maintains and annually reviews a handbook that includes clear guidance on what is expected of every employee and officer of the Company.
 Adherence of these standards is a key factor in the evaluation of performance within the Company, including during annual performance reviews.
-In addition, staff matters are a standing topic at every board meeting and the CEO reports on any notable examples of behaviours that either align with or are at odds with the Company’s stated values.
-The Directors believe that the Company culture encourages collaborative, ethical behaviour which benefits employees, clients and shareholders.
-The Directors further believe that all employees and consultants have worked in line with the Company’s values during this financial year.
+In addition, staff matters are a standing topic at every Board meeting and the CEO reports on any notable examples of behaviours that either align with or are at odds with the Company’s stated values.
+The Directors believe that the Company culture encourages collaborative, ethical behaviour which benefits employees, clients and shareholders and that all employees and consultants work in line with the Company’s values.

 • The setting of and execution of the overall strategy of the Company;